-Prerequisite: Marketing Education I
+Prerequisite: Successful completion of Marketing Education I

 Students gain advanced marketing and business information and learn to market themselves in the changing business world.
 Additionally, students get hand-on learning by running the student run school store "The Panther Den".